Can You Really Go to Jail for Not Paying or Filing Taxes?

 - Civil fraud penalties are much more common than criminal charges.

-- If you don’t pay taxes, you may face collection actions such as wage garnishments or bank account levies.
+- If you don’t pay or file taxes, you may face collection actions such as wage garnishments or bank account levies.

 - The IRS uses data matching systems and random audits to find non-filers and unreported income.

-How Long Can the IRS Bring a Criminal Case Against You?
+How Long Can the IRS Bring Criminal Charges Against You?

 The IRS only has six years from the last affirmative act to bring criminal charges against you.
 However, the agency has an unlimited amount of time to bring civil fraud penalties against you.